Jay Dasilva: Bristol City

 On 9 August 2018, Dasilva joined Bristol City on a season long loan from Chelsea.
 He signed for Bristol City permanently on 26 June 2019 on a four-year contract for an undisclosed fee.
 He scored his first goal for Bristol City, and his first professional goal, in a 2–1 win against Huddersfield Town on 3 November 2020.

+In May 2023, Dasilva was released from Bristol City.

+Coventry City

+On 30 May 2023, Coventry announced the signing of Dasilva on a free transfer and a four-year deal after he was released by Bristol City.

 International career

 Dasilva has represented England at under-16, under-17, under-18, under-19, under-20 and under-21 youth levels.

 He was called up to the England under-16 team shortly after joining Chelsea's youth ranks for a Victory Shield game against Scotland.
 He made 4 appearances in total at this age level.

 He was later called up to the England under-17 team for 2015 UEFA European Under-17 Championship qualification in 2014.
 He scored his first and only goal at this age group, described as a 'brilliant solo effort', in a 3–1 victory over France.
 He maintained his place in the squad for the full tournament, and played in every game as England were knocked out by eventual semi-finalists Russia.
 His last match for the under-17s came in a 0–0 draw with South Korea at the 2015 FIFA U-17 World Cup.

 In March 2017, Dasilva was called up to the England under-19 team for 2017 UEFA European Under-19 Championship qualification.
 In July 2017, Dasilva captained the England under-19 team to victory at the 2017 UEFA European Under-19 Championship.

 On 27 May 2019, Dasilva was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

+On 12 November 2023, Dasilva was called up to the Wales senior squad for the first time.
+He qualifies to play for Wales as his grandmother was born in Pontypridd.
+Dasilva made his international debut on 6 June 2024 in a friendly against Gibraltar at the Estádio Algarve in Portugal.
+He played the full game as it ended in a goalless draw.